Umuzi-org/tech-department/content/topics/sql-schema-design/index.md

 ##### Cohorts

-The cohort table to represent the relationship between recruits and departments.
+The cohort table to represent the relationship between recruits and departments, each department has one or more recruits, and all recruits are linked to a cohort.

 ##### Example